watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

 20. Test TLS termination by visiting both services again using `https`.

-    > It can take a few minutes before the SSL site becomes available.
+    > It can take between 5 and 30 minutes before the SSL site becomes available.
 This is due to the delay involved with provisioning a TLS cert from letsencrypt.

 ## After the hands-on lab